Paul O'Connell: Coaching career

 O'Connell left his role as an advisor with the Munster Academy to become an assistant coach with the Ireland Under-20s team in December 2017.
 He joined French Top 14 club Stade Français, where O'Connell's former Young Munster and Munster teammate Mike Prendergast was also a coach, as their new forwards coach in August 2018, but left after just one season.

 O'Connell joined the Ireland national men's team coaching setup as the new forwards' coach in January 2021, replacing his former international teammate Simon Easterby, who changed roles within the setup to become the defence coach.

 In March 2025, with head coach Andy Farrell and 2025 Six Nations interim head coach Simon Easterby away coaching for the 2025 British & Irish Lions tour to Australia, O'Connell was named Ireland interim head coach for the summer tour of Georgia and Portugal.
 In his first game, Ireland defeated Georgia 34–5.
 In the following game, he led Ireland to the largest victory in their 150-year history with an 106-7 victory over Portugal, surpassing the previous record which had stood since 2000 when Ireland defeated the United States 83–3.

 Media career

 O'Connell joined BBC Sport as a pundit and commentator ahead of their coverage of the 2017 Six Nations Championship and has worked for BBC Sport since then during their coverage of Wales' and Scotland's Autumn Internationals in November 2017 and throughout the 2018 Six Nations Championship.
 In 2019 he joined ITV Sport for their coverage of the Rugby World Cup.

+During an appearance on A Question of Sport he came up with an instant answer that filled in all 21 missing letters of a 23-letter term consisting of two words; opposing captain Matt Dawson described it as "one of the greatest answers of all time" on a programme which had been on air since 1968.